-The drug Valsartan was recently recalled due to the contamination of n-nitrosodimethylamine (NDMA), a known animal carcinogen and a probable human carcinogen.
+Many lots of the drug Valsartan were recalled last year due to the contamination of n-nitrosodimethylamine (NDMA), a known animal carcinogen and a probable human carcinogen.
 More recently, a number of manufacturers recalled their Zantac and ranitidine products due to the belief that the drugs can naturally produce high levels of NDMA as a byproduct of the digestion process.
 In May 2020, the Food and Drug Administration (FDA) announced it had found high levels NDMA in certain batches of the type-2 diabetes drug Metformin.
 Many individuals don’t know what NDMA is or how it can impact their health and lifestyle.
 Here we’ll explore what it is and why the recall was necessary.

 What Is NDMA?

-According to the Environmental Protection Agency (EPA), NDMA is a semi-volatile organic chemical that can form naturally and unintentionally through industrial processes.
-NDMA can form as a byproduct of the chlorination of wastewater and drinking water.
-NDMA was found in Valsartan tablets produced by three different facilities: Zhejiang Huahai Pharmaceuticals in China, Hetero Labs Limited in India, Aurobindo Pharma in India, and Mylan Laboratories, Ltd. in India.
+NDMA is a semi-volatile organic chemical that can form naturally or unintentionally through industrial processes.
+Unintentional NDMA can form as a byproduct of the chlorination of wastewater and drinking water.
+This process led NDMA to be found in Valsartan tablets produced by four different facilities: Zhejiang Huahai Pharmaceuticals in China, Hetero Labs Limited in India, Aurobindo Pharma in India, and Mylan Laboratories, Ltd. in India.